 This section (G.3) is based on the Model Trust Deed.
 That document was part of The United Church of Canada Act and may only be changed through legislation.
 Section G.3 is intended to be a faithful interpretation of the Model Trust Deed.
 If there is any discrepancy between this section and the Model Trust Deed, the Model Trust Deed prevails.
-It is available from the General Council Office.
+It is attached as an Appendix to The Manual.
+(2022)